April 26, 2019

-USC reimburses employees, students, independent contractors and guests for necessary and reasonable approved expenses they incur in the conduct of university business.
+USC reimburses employees, students, and guests for necessary and reasonable approved expenses they incur in the conduct of university business.
 All reimbursements must be requested through the university’s travel and expense system (Concur).
 Certain expense reimbursements may require additional approval from a dean or vice president.

 University departments may adopt more restrictive policies and such restrictions must be monitored through department level controls.